infotroph/efrhizo/efhrizo-log.md

 * Deleted Excel file, committed changes.

 * Now that the trace log is in a format we can actually see changes in, let's update it with the most recent version from the tracing computer! opened imager's version of `analysis-log-2012-s1.xls`, exported as CSV, opened in text editor, changed line endings from Cr to LF.
 Hooray, the only differences are the places CRS added his tracing remarks for previously untraced tubes!

+2015-03-05:

+Thinking more about how to get useful information out of pat files without manually loading them into Winrhizo.
+Theory: make a script to a Python script that will attempt to take *.pat and draw traced edges over *.jpg for human evaluation.
+First question will just be whether I understand the pat file format well enough to even extract pixel coordinates and segment diameters!

+Started sketching this script out as `showpat.py`.
+Not very far along yet, but have beginnings of a Python class to represent patfiles (`Pat`; instance variables thus far are one filename, a few housekeeping variables, and a list of segments, methods `read_pat(path)` and `new_segment(list)` to populate a Pat from the given file).
+A separate class holds individual root segments (`Segment`; just a list of names for each set of numbers in the file, e.g. `seg.coords` is a list of the pixel coordinates for the segment, `seg.self.mystery_bool2` is less useful.)
+Have tested a few of the individual one-liners in Python REPL, but have not yet even tried to run the script.
+Image processing part is effectively not there; wasted a lot of time installing dependencies for scikit-image.
+This script not yet committed to the repository, but is saved in the scripts directory.
+Next steps for tomorrow:

+* Add minimal read-from-arguments capabilities, comment out all image handling for now.
+* run script, confirm that patfiles are being read into Pat objects
+* Consider more error handling: How else could things go wrong during read-in?
+* Get image handling working, write out all pixel coordinates of each segment as a colorful dot on the image.
+Are they anywhere near the roots they're supposed to represent?
+	1. No ==> Find ways to combine info from other lines to make them match up.
+	2. Yes ==> Figure out which number corresponds to diameter.
+* Color root areas, write out, evaluate by hand.
+* Grab image data from root area, attempt discriminant analysis to find an RGB classifier that matches hand-tracing results.

+Noticed a few places where the 2012 patfiles behave a bit differently from what I jotted down about the 2012 patfiles.
+In particular, each segment records is NOT always 46 lines long -- sometimes line 46 is 0 instead of 7 even when it's not the end of the file, and a variable number more lines of integers appear before the next segment starts.
+Updated patfile-notes.txt to reflect this.